keesschollaart81/vsts-sprint-goal/Marketplace.md

 - Added Widget
   ![Widget Example](images/dist/widget-screenshot,png)
 - <b>Important notice</b>: because of this widget, this update requires approval.
 You have to go to 'manage extensions' and authorize this update before it becomes available!
+- Support for <b>TFS 2018</b> / On-Premises (email me when having problems / let me know your context to that I can reproduce)

 ### Version 2.0 - 20-08-2017

 - Support for multiple team working on the same iteration.
 The first team setting the goal, sets it both on iteration level as well on team level.
 After this all teams share this initial goal but can set their own if they want to
-- Support for TFS / On-Premises, note: internet connection is required for the end-user since the scripts/pages are hosted online
 - Removed limit of 60 characters
 - Added emoji picker